Rotman School of Management: Change to Rotman School of Management

 In the year 2000, Marcel Desautels, founder, president and CEO of the Canadian Credit Management Foundation helped in creating Marcel Desautels Centre for Integrative Thinking with a $10-million gift.
 Rotman developed a new model of business education based on integrative thinking in the same year.
 The Michael Lee-Chin Family Institute for Corporate Citizenship (originally the AIC Institute for Corporate Citizenship) was established at Rotman in 2004 with a $10-million gift from Michael Lee-Chin.
 The same year, Rotman completed an expansion of its campus.
 In recent years, the school has received significant funding from private and public quarters.

 In 2011, Rotman's academic expenditures were $71 million for 1,500 students (the Faculty of Architecture spent $7 million for 400 students), comparable to that of the University of Toronto Scarborough campus.
 Part of those costs were attributed to the high salaries paid to faculty, as six of the top 10 salaries paid to University of Toronto employees for 2012 went to Rotman professors and administrators, according to the Ontario Ministry of Finance Public Sector Salary Disclosure ("sunshine list").
-Roger Martin, the longtime dean of the school, argued that “It’s extremely expensive to have a good business school.
+Roger Martin, the longtime dean of the school, argued that "It's extremely expensive to have a good business school.
 So the salaries are higher; in order to get world-class faculty you have to pay those salaries.
 Student services are greater".
 The Financial Times showed that Rotman graduates saw an average salary increase of slightly over 100 percent after finishing their degrees.

+Under Roger Martin's leadership, Rotman saw dramatic growth in the size of its programs, faculty, facilities and international reputation.
+New programs launched included the Morning MBA program, Master of Finance program and a Global Executive MBA program.
+In September 2012, a new building expansion was opened, more than doubling the amount of teaching, research, study, presentation and special event space.

+Becoming the Dean of the Rotman School in 2014, Tiff Macklem launched of a number of specialized graduate management programs at the School, in financial risk management, professional accounting, management analytics and healthcare.
+He championed diversity and inclusion, experiential learning and entrepreneurship initiatives, such as the Creative Destruction Lab.
+A prominent expert on sustainable finance, risk management and public policy, he left Rotman to become governor of the Bank of Canada in June 2020.

+Susan Christoffersen began a five-year term as Dean on July 1, 2021.
+A finance professor at Rotman since 2010, she has also served as Vice-Dean, Undergraduate and Specialized Programs from 2015- 2020 and was known as a curriculum innovator.
+In 2022, she launched Purpose into Action: Academic Plan 2022-2027 followed by an ambitious new fundraising goal of $250 million as part the University of Toronto's Defy Gravity campaign.
+In 2025, she led the School in launching two new degree programs, a One-Year Advanced MBA and a Master of Management.

 Rankings

-In the 2023 QS Global MBA Rankings, Rotman was ranked for business schools 1st in Canada.
+In the 2025 QS Global MBA Rankings, Rotman was ranked for 39th of business schools globally.